-The best way to discover the Maldives on a budget, is to stay at Maafushi Island and book your day trips from there, so you can enjoy the facilities and luxury of the more expensive resorts for a day but don’t have to pay for a room you re only sleeping in.
+The best way to discover the Maldives on a budget, is to stay at Maafushi Island and book your day trips from here.
+This way, you can enjoy the facilities and luxury of the expensive resorts for a day, but don’t have to pay for a room you’re only sleeping in.

-We stayed 2 nights at the Ocean Vista Guest house
+We stayed for 2 nights at the Ocean Vista Guest house

-The Ocean Vista Guest house is quite new and has a cosy ski chalet feeling because their interior contains lots of wood and cane.
+The Ocean Vista Guest house is quite new and has a cosy ski chalet feeling, with their interior containing lots of wood and cane.
 The rooms are also really cosy with a beachy feeling, and even though our room door was basically in the reception, we didn’t have any noise from people coming in and out.

 The staff members are beyond friendly and really welcoming.
-We got picked up by the ferry, we got a welcome drink during check it, which went really smooth, and they offered a range of very good excursions, which we booked for a good price via them.
-Check out the excursions we did at Maafushi over here
+We got picked up by the ferry, we got a welcome drink during check it ( which went really smooth and relaxed ) and they offered a range of very good excursions, which we booked for a good price via them.
+Check out the excursions we did from Maafushi over here

-We booked our room via www.agoda.com and we paid only $50 USD per night per room in January, which is tourist season.
+We booked our room via www.agoda.com , which has the best deals for the Ocean Vista Guest House, and paid only $50 USD per night per room in January, which is tourist season.

 We also stayed 2 nights at the White Shell Island Hotel.

-This hotel is less cosy and a bit bigger than Ocean Vista, but a bit more luxurious and its position on the island is better.
-The people here are also really friendly and the rooms are comfy!
+This hotel is less cosy and slightly bigger than Ocean Vista, but a bit more luxurious and it’s position on the island is better.
+The people here at the White Shell Island Hotel are also really friendly and the rooms are comfy!
 We booked a sea view room, which was great, but we really missed a nice balcony to enjoy those tropical views even more!